admin333-paper/3L-Cache/README.md

 |   3  |  2  |   64 |

 ## Build and Install
-We provide some scripts for quick installation of libCacheSim.
+We provide some scripts for installation.
 ```bash
 cd scripts && bash install_dependency.sh && bash install_libcachesim.sh
 ```